 The EWU Exercise Science Club had the recent opportunity to volunteer at Sleep Over for Science, which was an event held at the EWU Riverfront Campus and involved the Health Sciences Department.
 The event was an overnight experience designed to teach fourth, fifth, and sixth grade students about careers in the health care fields.

 For more information about the Exercise Science Club please contact: Annika Vahk at firstname.lastname@example.org

 All of the classes below include significant practical experiences in the human performance lab

 Core classes include:

-Upper division core classes include:
+Advanced core classes include:

-View the original version of this page.
+View the desktop version of this page.